JoelOdhiambo/CustomerOrderAPI/README.md

 AFRICASTALKING_USERNAME=sandbox
 AFRICASTALKING_API_KEY=your_africas_talking_api_key`

-Alternatively, you can set these environment variables directly on your system.
+Alternatively, you can set these environment variables directly in your `settings.py`.

 #### 4\. **Run Database Migrations**